Looking to spice up your weeknight menu? These Santa Fe Quinoa Stuffed Peppers will do just the trick.

 To Prepare Stuffing:

-- Add mushrooms and garlic, sauté until mushrooms are softened, about 4-6 minutes.
+- Add mushrooms and cook until tender and browned, 4-6 minutes.

-- Add the tomato paste and spices, cook for 1-2 minutes.
-Stir often.
+- Add the tomato paste and spices, sauté for 30-60 seconds until fragrant.

-- Divide stuffing mixture evenly among peppers, gently packing it down and making sure to fully fill each pepper.
-Place them upright on a large rimmed baking sheet (line with parchment paper or foil).
-Leave 1-inch between each pepper.
-Bake until quinoa is lightly browned and crispy on top, about 15-20 minutes.
+- Stuff peppers evenly with mixture, packing it down, and arrange upright on a baking sheet with space between each.
+Bake until quinoa is lightly browned and crispy on top, 15-20 minutes.

 Notes